Groq

-Groq, Inc. is an American artificial intelligence (AI) company that builds an AI accelerator application-specific integrated circuit (ASIC) that they call the Language Processing Unit (LPU) and related hardware to accelerate the inference performance of AI workloads.
+Groq, Inc. is an American artificial intelligence (AI) company that builds an AI accelerator application-specific integrated circuit (ASIC).
+The architecture was originally introduced as a Tensor Streaming Processor (TSP) but was later rebranded as a Language Processing Unit (LPU) following the widespread adoption of large language models after the breakthrough of ChatGPT.
+The company also develops related computer hardware and software to accelerate AI inference performance.

-Examples of the types of AI workloads that run on Groq's LPU are: large language models (LLMs), image classification, anomaly detection, and predictive analysis.
+Examples of the types of AI workloads that run on Groq's LPU are: large language models (LLMs), image classification, and predictive analysis.

-Groq is headquartered in Mountain View, CA, and has offices in San Jose, CA, Liberty Lake, WA, Toronto, Canada, London, U.K. and remote employees throughout North America and Europe.
+Groq is headquartered in Mountain View, California, and has offices in San Jose, California, Liberty Lake, Washington, Toronto, Canada, London, U.K. and remote employees throughout North America and Europe.

+In December 2025, Nvidia and Groq announced an agreement reportedly valued at approximately US$20 billion to license Groq's AI inference technology and to transfer several senior Groq executives to Nvidia.
+Groq stated that it would continue to operate as an independent company.